jamesmorgan/docs/usage/gettingStarted.md

 npm start
 ```

+You can also skip this step for now if you want to connect to our hosted rinkeby hub instead of running your own locally.

-This will take a while to build the first time, but the build gets cached so only fresh installs will take a long time.
+Starting Indra will take a while the first time, but the build gets cached so it will only take this lone the first time.
 While it's building, configure your metamask to use the rpc `localhost:3000/api/eth` and import the hub's private key (`659CBB0E2411A44DB63778987B1E22153C086A95EB6B18BDF89DE078917ABC63`) so you can easily send money to the signing wallet.

+Alternatively, point metamask to a Rinkeby rpc url (eg use our hub's eth endpoint: `https://rinkeby.hub.connext.network/api/eth`) and get some Rinkeby eth from a [faucet](https://faucet.rinkeby.io/).

 Once all the components are up and running, navigate to `http://localhost/` to checkout the sandbox.
 To implement the client on your own frontend, checkout the [implementing the client](#implementing-the-client) section.